Gusle

 The gusle (гусле) or lahuta (lahutë; related to English lute) is a bowed single-stringed musical instrument (and musical style) traditionally used in the Dinarides region of Southeastern Europe (in the Balkans).
 The instrument is always accompanied by singing; musical folklore, specifically epic poetry.
 The gusle player (гуслар; lahutar) holds the instrument vertically between the knees, with the left hand fingers on the string.
 The string is never pressed to the neck, giving a harmonic and unique sound.

-Singing to the accompaniment of the gusle as a part of Serbia's intangible cultural heritage was inscribed in 2018 on the Representative List of the Intangible Cultural Heritage of Humanity of UNESCO.
+On November 29, 2018, the Serbian Gusle was inscribed as a part of Serbia's intangible cultural heritage on the UNESCO Intangible Cultural Heritage of Humanity.

+On December 9, 2025, the Albanian Lahuta was inscribed on the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.

 Etymology

 The Old Slavic root morpheme gǫdsli (Russian gúsli, husle, housle, gósli) is associated with guditi/gósti, or gudalo/godalo, related to onomatopoeia for a low resonating sound; gu(n)delj/гу(н)дељ = cockchafer, which makes such sound when flying.

 The exact origin of the nominations of the related concepts gusle, gadulka, gudok and gudalo, the latter as the name for the bow of the gusle could also illuminate a more accurate assignment in the history of the gusle after Walther Wünsch.

 In the parlance of the South Slavs, in addition to the feminine plurale tantum gusle that has prevailed as a lexeme, even the older "gusli", which is found in the area of the middle Drina River region to Arilje and throughout Montenegro.
 The use of the phonemes //e// and //i// is in the same language as the same speaker, or it can be used in lyrics or everyday speech.

 The singular form gusla is found only in Eastern Serbia, west of the Timok, around Niš, Ivanjica, as well as in the area of Zlatibor.
 On Korčula only gusla is in use.

 The term gusle by Alberto Fortis has been introduced into European literature.
 Gusle is in Serbian linguistic usage, however, a feminine plurale tantum (gusla or gusle, lahuta or lahutë).